uselessbongo/tease-tuesday-ideas/README.md

 These can be used to mix things up, or if LP has an accidental orgasm at any point, or doesn't follow rules.

 * Light impact play / spanking
-   * implements: crop / flogger / hand
+   * implements: crop / paddle / flogger / hand
-* Light ball spanking
+* Light cock/ball spanking
+* wartenburg wheel (spikey wheel thing)
 * Nipple pinching
 * tied up timeout